pixup1/BMC-App/README.md

 ## Installation

 Get the APK file from the latest release and install it on an Android device.
-You will need to enable

 ## Usage